ciukstar/salon/README.md

 Detailed information about the business can be provided in the section ["Business"](https://salon-w3cpovaqka-de.a.run.app/admin/business) of the group "Data" in the main menu.

-Additionally, in the section ["Business"](https://salon-w3cpovaqka-de.a.run.app/admin/business), the organization's work schedule for each day can be added.
+Additionally, from the tab ["Schedule"](https://salon-w3cpovaqka-de.a.run.app/admin/business/1/hours) in the section ["Business"](https://salon-w3cpovaqka-de.a.run.app/admin/business), the organization's work schedule for each day can be added.

+The "About Us" page can be customized from the ["About Us"](https://salon-w3cpovaqka-de.a.run.app/admin/about/business/1) tab in the menu ["Business"](https://salon-w3cpovaqka-de.a.run.app/admin/business) in the group "Data".

+The "Contacts" page can be customized from the ["Contact Us"](https://salon-w3cpovaqka-de.a.run.app/admin/contact/business/1) tab in the menu ["Business"](https://salon-w3cpovaqka-de.a.run.app/admin/business) in the group "Data".

 Currently, the app only supports one business.
 Multi-business support is planned for future versions of the application.